dchen327/pingmote/README.md

 - Check the top of `pingmote.py` for configs

 # Notes
-- Since this program pastes image/gif URLs as emotes, we can't use inline emotes or reacts.
+- Since this program pastes image/gif URLs as emotes, we can't use inline emotes or reacts
-- Images have slight padding in discord, so they don't look *exactly* the same as regular emotes
 - Pretty much only Discord works (Facebook Messenger and Slack don't autoembed)

 # TODOs